iamdebabrataghosh/JavaScript-Work-Sample/README.md

 # JavaScript Work Samples

-This repository is contained with some snippets which I generally write in my everyday work:
+This repository is contained with some code snippets which I generally write in my everyday work:

 #1_Task: